-Azure Active Directory (Azure AD or AAD) is Microsoft's cloud-based identity and access management directory service, which allows users to sign in and access resources such as Microsoft 365 Apps, other applications like UWinsite Student and UWinsite Finance, and internal resources such as network printers and storage.
+Entra ID (formerly Azure Active Directory or AAD) is Microsoft's cloud-based identity and access management directory service, which allows users to sign in and access resources such as Microsoft 365 Apps, other applications like UWinsite Student and UWinsite Finance, and internal resources such as network printers and storage.

-Intune is Microsoft’s Mobile Device Management (MDM) system that the University uses to administer University-owned (corporate) and personal (BYOD) devices used by faculty, staff and students, including desktop/laptop computers (Windows 10 / macOS) and mobile devices (Android / iOS).
+Intune is Microsoft’s Mobile Device Management (MDM) system that the University uses to administer University "corporate" and personal (BYOD) devices used by faculty, staff and students, including desktop/laptop computers (Windows 10 / macOS) and mobile devices (Android / iOS).
 In general, these devices will be administered with a “light touch” meaning that only minimal settings will be defined.
 In the case of classroom and lab computers, the administration will be “heavier” to ensure a consistent and secure environment for shared computers.
-On personal devices used for work or school ("Bring your Own Device" or BYOD), only University apps and data will be administered (see Privacy section below for more details).
+On personal devices used for work or school ("Bring your Own Device" or BYOD), only University apps and data will be administered.
+See Privacy section below for more details.

 Privacy